 Susan Gaddis illustrates how we can respond when someone misrepresents us.
 While it shouldn’t be viewed as an instant game changer, it’s a great way to put a positive spin on what could be a real downer.
-The strength of her premise is based upon the idea that if Jesus was misrepresented throughout much of his ministry, we can learn to view the times when we are as expected parts of our spiritual journey.
-Here it is:
+The strength of her premise is based upon the idea that if Jesus was misrepresented throughout much of his ministry, we can learn to view the times when we are, as an expected part of our spiritual journey.

 Therefore, I release _____________ from my own personal judgments and expectations.
 I give them permission to misunderstand and misrepresent me.
 I give them permission to disagree with me.

 When ___________ misunderstands, misrepresents, disagrees, or rejects me, it is his problem, not mine.
 I will listen to his opinion and seek to understand what he is stating.
 I will honor him by briefly explaining my position, but if he still does not see the situation from my perspective, then I refuse to make his opinion my problem.
 His opinion will not steal my joy or dictate my emotional state.
 I will refuse to allow my thoughts to be consumed with his problem.